scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 Here we have three strategies to help us:

 1. reasoning independently by case;
-2. reasoning using structural recursion; and
+2. assuming recursion is correct; and
 3. following the types

+The first two are specific to structural recursion, while the final one is a general strategy we can use in many situations.
 Let's briefly discuss each and then see how they apply to our example.

 The first strategy is relatively simple: when we consider the problem specific code on the right hand side of a pattern matching `case`, we can ignore the code in any other pattern match cases.
-So, for example, when considering the case for `Empty` above, we don't need to worry about the case for `Pair`, and vice versa.
+So, for example, when considering the case for `Empty` above we don't need to worry about the case for `Pair`, and vice versa.

 The next strategy is a little bit more complicated, and has to do with recursion.
 Remember that the structural recursion strategy tells us where to place any recursive calls.
-This means we don't have to think about the recursion.
+This means we don't have to think through the recursion.
+Instead we assume the recursive call will correctly compute what it claims, and only consider how to further process the result of the recursion.
 The result is guaranteed to be correct so long as we get the non-recursive parts correct.

 In the example above we have the recursion `tail.map(f)`.
-We can assume this correctly computes `map` on the tail of the list, and we only need to think about what we should do with the remaining data.
-In this example we need to think about how to combine whatever we do with the `head` with the result of the recursive call.
+We can assume this correctly computes `map` on the tail of the list, and we only need to think about what we should do with the remaining data: the `head` and the result of the recursive call.

 It's this property that allows us to consider cases independently.
-Recursive calls are the only thing that connect the different cases, and they are given to use by the structural recursion strategy.
+Recursive calls are the only thing that connect the different cases, and they are given to us by the structural recursion strategy.

 Our final strategy is **following the types**.
 It can be used in many situations, not just structural recursion, so I consider it a separate strategy.
 The core idea is to use the information in the types to restrict the possible implementations.
 We can look at the types of inputs and outputs to help us.